-This indulgent Monte Cristo Sandwich Recipe layers ham, turkey, and Swiss cheese with custard-soaked brioche.
-Pan-fried until golden and served with powdered sugar and jelly for dipping, this is the ultimate in sweet-savory brunch comfort food.
+This indulgent recipe layers ham, turkey, and Swiss with custard-soaked bread, pan-fried until golden.
+Served with powdered sugar and jelly for dipping, this Monte Cristo is the ultimate comfort food for breakfast, brunch, lunch, or dinner.

 What is a Monte Cristo?

-The first time I had a Monte Cristo sandwich was at a New Jersey diner at brunch, and I fell in love.
-The sandwich is basically a cross between a meaty grilled cheese and French Toast.
+The Monte Cristo sandwich is a cross between a meaty grilled cheese and French Toast.
 If you love a sweet-savory combo, this is the sandwich for you!

 Recipes vary both regionally and by cook.
 At its core, the Monte Cristo is made as a double or triple decker with ham, turkey, and Swiss cheese.
-The assembled sandwich is then dipped into an egg batter and either pan fried or deep fried until golden.
+The assembled sandwich is then dipped into an egg batter or custard and pan fried or deep fried until golden.
 In the Southern United States, it also sometimes includes a crunchy breading, such as crushed corn flakes.

 Want to read more about the origins of this delicious sandwich?
-Check out Monte Cristo Sandwich History from What’s Cooking America.
+Check out the Monte Cristo recipe entry on Food Timeline.